OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 Certain object's track publication state.
-While publication semantics may vary based on the type of object, publication state is most commonly used to control the visibilty of the object.
+While publication semantics may vary based on the type of object, publication state is most commonly used to control the visibility of the object.
 Objects supporting publication provide the following attributes.